chipsalliance/fpga-interchange-schema/docs/bel_and_site_design.md

 One of the key concepts within the FPGA interchange device resources is the relationship between the cell library and the device BEL and site definitions.
-A well designed cell library and a flexible but consise BEL and site definition is important for exposing the hardware in an efficient way that enables a place and route tool to succeed.
+A well designed cell library and a flexible but concise BEL and site definition is important for exposing the hardware in an efficient way that enables a place and route tool to succeed.